-The correlation between the share of individuals accessing school and school quality is positive for men and women (r=0.23 for men and women) across the whole sample.
-The positive correlation is mainly driven by the correlation between countries (r=0.43 for men and r=0.38 for women), while the correlations within countries are negative (r=-0.3 for men and r=-0.38 women).
-The results suggest that countries with higher access to schooling have better school quality (likely they are richer countries with better school systems) but, as the share of individuals accessing school increases in a country, school performance decreases.
+The correlation between the share of individuals accessing school and school quality is positive across the whole sample (r=0.23 when pooling men and women).
+This positive relationship is mainly driven by the correlation between countries (r=0.43 for men and r=0.38 for women), while the correlations within countries are negative (r=-0.3 for men and r=-0.38 women).
+Countries with higher access to schooling have better school quality, but as the share of individuals accessing school increases within a country, school performance decreases.

-However, these correlations could be biased by the secular trends in education expansion and school quality.
+However, these correlations could be biased by time trends in education expansion and school quality.
 The association between selection into school and school quality can be tested more formally using results from cohort estimates that provide long time series for each country.
-Table 6 shows the results of country fixed-effects models for women and men respectively where the dependent variable is school quality and independent variables the year of birth, to estimate secular trends, the share of a cohort with some schooling and the share with the secondary schooling, to capture selection into school.
-Also, administrative data on repetition rates, available from the 1970's to test if changes in school quality can be explained by changes in repetition practices14, have been matched with birth cohorts when students were 10 year old.
-The indicator for repetition rate is the cumulative repetition rates from grade one to five, that is the number of extra years of schooling a student would have at grade five if she had experienced her country repetition rates when she was 10.
-Finally, for a sub-sample of countries, we control for the height of women with some schooling.
+Table 6 shows the results of country fixed-effects models for women and men respectively where the dependent variable is school quality from our APC model above.
+We control for year of birth to allow for trends in underlying share quality, and focus on the coefficient on the share of a cohort with some schooling, as well as the share with secondary schooling, to capture the role of selection into school.
+We also include administrative data on repetition rates, available from the 1970's onward, to test if changes in school quality can be explained by changes in repetition practices16 Finally, for a sub-sample of countries, we control for the height of women with some schooling.